www.hoadley.net/options

 Interest rate derivatives & convertible bonds Employee stock option valuation

-Historical & forecast volatility; correlation Probabilities
+Historical volatility; correlation, cointegration Probabilities

-Portfolio hedging & insurance; profitability Futures & variance swaps
+Portfolio insurance; hedging; profitability Futures & variance swaps

-Value at Risk (VaR) Portfolio analysis
+Copulas and simulation Value at Risk (VaR)

-On-line data Utilities
+On-line data feeds Utilities

 View On-line demos of key features